-The University of Philosophical Research maintains a Wisdom Library, affording students the opportunity to review rare works related to consciousness studies and transformational psychology.
-Watch the introduction to the video below to see how the works in this library informs the graduate programs offered by the University of Philosophical Research.
+The University of Philosophical Research maintains a Wisdom Library, affording students the opportunity to review rare works related to Consciousness Studies and Transformational Psychology.

 “The library here has one of the finest collections of wisdom literature in North America.
 And the idea behind that is, that these are the great cultures of the world.
 Each one has its own wisdom literature – they’re about the laws of nature, the great principles of the universe, they’re what we call perennial philosophy – all about the higher values of existence and how you acquire them.”